albrow/jobs/README.md

 You can schedule any number of worker pools across any number of machines, provided every machine agrees on the definition of the job types.
 If you want, you can start a worker pool on the same machines that are scheduling jobs, or you can have each worker pool running on a designated machine.
-It is technically safe to start multiple pools on a single machine, but typically there is no reason to and you should only start one pool per machine.
+Since each pool is assigned an id based on a unique hardware identifier, you must only run one worker pool per machine.

 To create a new pool with the [default configuration](http://godoc.org/github.com/albrow/jobs#pkg-variables), just pass in nil: